Denver County Jail

 720-913-3600

-• In general, the County Jail is used for the long term care and custody of prisoners and is the holding facility for convicted felons awaiting transfer to the Colorado Department of Corrections.
+- In general, the Denver County Jail is used for the long term care and custody of inmates and is the holding facility for convicted felons awaiting transfer to the Colorado Department of Corrections.
 This also applies to those waiting to be relocated into halfway housing, Community Corrections.

-• The Van Cise-Simonet Detention Center is mainly used for prisoner intake and processing until they are able to make bond, or have been given an advisement by the court.
+- The Downtown Detention Center is mainly used for inmate intake and processing until they are able to make bond, or have been given an advisement by the court.

 Immediate Denver County Jail and Detention Center Lawyer Visits